jerydam/Leo_wheres_alex/README.md

 <br />

-# How Where's Alex works
+# How Where's Luna works

 <br />

 Below we'll walk through the following:
-1. How the Where's Alex? game works at a high level with Leo programs, Puzzle Wallet, and Puzzle SDK
+1. How the Where's Luna? game works at a high level with Leo programs, Puzzle Wallet, and Puzzle SDK
-2. How the Where's Alex?
+2. How the Where's Luna?
 Leo programs work in depth

-## High level overview of Where's Alex Leo program on Aleo
+## High level overview of Where's Luna Leo program on Aleo

 <br />